Whitepaper: AI Assurance Forum Report

 Specific to the use case

-Measuring a customer service chatbot isn’t the same as measuring a drone landing system or a deepfake detection solution.
-ASQI balances flexibility with specificity, so quality remains meaningful across different use cases.
+Ensuring a customer service chatbot isn't the same as ensuring a drone-testing system or a deepfake detection solution.
+ASQI balances overall flexibility with structured precision when deploying test solutions.

 2.